PennyLaneAI/pennylane/doc/development/guide/documentation.rst

     Similar to the introductory quickstarts, but focused on information regarding how to contribute to the PennyLane codebase.

-    Developer guides are in ``doc/development``, formatted as reStructuredText documents.
+    Development guides are in ``doc/development``, formatted as reStructuredText documents.

 The API.
     Automatically generated from docstrings in the PennyLane source code.
 Code stubs, one per